jjainschigg-r/claude-skills-marketplace/README.md

-# Mirantis k0rdent Enterprise Documentation
+# Mirantis Secure Registry 4 Documentation

 This project utilises Mkdocs with the Material theme and Mermaid for diagrams.
 Currently the docs are published using github actions on github pages